camwestwood/xapi/generic/view.md

 - [Moodle module viewed ](../recipes/moodle/moduleview.js)

 ### Actor
-The actor entity is used to identify the individual that is viewing the resource.
-It uses the Jisc profile common entity [ActorA](/common_structures.md#actora).
+The Actor entity is used to identify the individual that is viewing the resource.
+It uses the Jisc Profile common entity [ActorA](/common_structures.md#actora).

 #### Entity properties:

 <table>
 <tr><th>Property</th><th>Description</th></tr>
 <tr>
 <td>actor.objectType [1]</td><td>Must have the value "Agent".
-Actors of type "Group" are not supported in the Jisc profile.</td>
+Actors of type "Group" are not supported in the Jisc Profile.</td>
 </tr>
 <tr>
 <td>actor.name [0..1]</td><td>Full name of user.</td>